Milwaukee Brewers: Managers

-Through 54 seasons of play, the Brewers franchise has employed 19 managers.
+Through 57 seasons of play, the Brewers franchise has employed 20 managers.
 The records of the last five managers are shown below.

 Minor league affiliations

-The Milwaukee Brewers farm system consists of eight minor league affiliates.
+The Milwaukee Brewers farm system consists of seven minor league affiliates.

 Radio and television

 The Brewers' flagship radio station is WTMJ (620 AM/103.3 FM).
-Bob Uecker, a winner of the Ford C. Frick Award from the Baseball Hall of Fame, joined the Brewers in 1970, when the team moved from Seattle, and has been with the team ever since.
-Alongside Uecker are Jeff Levering and Lane Grindle.
+Bob Uecker, a winner of the Ford C. Frick Award from the Baseball Hall of Fame, joined the Brewers in 1970, when the team moved from Seattle, and served as the team's play-by-play broadcaster for 54 seasons from 1971 until his death after the 2024 season.
+Jeff Levering and Lane Grindle served alongside Uecker.
 Levering joined the team's radio broadcast in 2015 as a fill-in for Uecker on select road games and Grindle joined the team in 2016, replacing Joe Block, who had left to join the Pittsburgh Pirates after the 2015 season.
 Block replaced Cory Provus who had left to become the Minnesota Twins lead broadcaster on radio after the 2011 season.
 Provus, formerly of WGN radio in Chicago, replaced Jim Powell, who left Milwaukee for the Atlanta Braves radio network.
 Powell in turn replaced Pat Hughes, who departed to do play-by-play for the Cubs on WGN in 1996.
-The Brewers radio broadcasts usually feature a 2-2-2-1-2 format where Uecker does solo play-by-play for the first, middle and last 2 innings, while Levering does innings 3-4 and 7, and both doing analysis throughout and varied presentation for extra innings games.
+The Brewers radio broadcasts usually featured a 2-2-2-1-2 format where Uecker did solo play-by-play for the first, middle and last 2 innings, while Levering did innings 3–4 and 7, and both doing analysis throughout and varied presentation for extra innings games.
 Starting with the 2014 season Uecker cut back on the number of road games he works due to health concerns, mainly involving West Coast trips and distant road games in Colorado and Atlanta; Block handled the play-by-play, with former Brewer and Met Darryl Hamilton on color for the first series at Atlanta.

 Select daytime home games were formerly broadcast in Spanish over Waukesha-licensed ESPN Deportes Radio affiliate WRRD (1510), with Jaime Cano serving as play-by-play announcer.
 In 2017 the station was purchased by another party which instituted an English-language talk format, effectively ending that arrangement.